csd4ni3l/simulator-games/README.md

 - Delaunay Triangulation simulator
 - Double Pendulum simulator

+Demo video included as demo.mp4, but the video is very choppy for some reason, even with OBS set to 1280x720, so sorry for that.

 I wanted to add a Triple Pendulum Simulator but it was too hard.

 The Water Simulator simulates 2d water splashes.